-At Yarra Warra Preschool & Bush Kinder we understand that preparing for kindergarten can be difficult to determine.
+At Yarra Warra Preschool and Bush Kinder we understand that preparing for kindergarten can be difficult to determine.
 This page hopefully will provide the answers to how socially and emotionally ready your child needs to be and what skills are expected of preschool children.

 Our 3 year old kinder program is open to children who turn 3 years of age up until the end of April.
 The ages of children attending kindergarten can vary greatly and if your child is turning 3 during the first term of the year they start 3 year old kinder, approximately a third of the children will be nearly a year older and half the group will be six months older.